bodkan/ku-popgen2023/README.md

 You will need:

--   Working R&mdash;installators for macOS and Windows are provided [here](https://cloud.r-project.org).
+-   Working R 4.x&mdash;installators for macOS and Windows are provided [here](https://cloud.r-project.org).
 Linux users will manage.
 -   [RStudio](https://www.rstudio.com/products/rstudio/download/) (not crucial but highly recommended)

 Getting *slendr* to work is critical.
 The whole lecture is dedicated to this package.